 First, where is the country is in its business cycle?
-Second, how long has the deficit or surplus been ongoing?
-Third, what are the reasons behind it?
+Second, how long has the deficit or surplus been

 The balance of trade is the most significant component of the current account.
 It measures a country's net income earned on international assets